Invest how you want, when you want, in real time with Self-Directed Investing.

 The most recent version of the bill, SAFER, includes a mandate that the director of the Financial Crimes Enforcement Network give testimony before Congress about progress on initiatives to prevent money laundering.
 A requirement for financial institutions to increase access to banking services for rural, tribal and other underserved communities has been removed, but the requirement to report on access remains.

 In addition to the Farm Bill and SAFER Banking Act currently in flux, other federal and state legislation supporting banking services for hemp and CBD companies is always in motion.
-Check back with us for updates, connect with a hemp banking specialist and check out these other resources:
+Check back with us for updates, connect with a hemp banking specialist and explore these other resources: